-Although Paul Mitchell The School Chicago and Paul Mitchell The School Lombard do not guarantee employment upon graduation, Paul Mitchell The School Chicago and Paul Mitchell The School Lombard do maintain a job placement program and will inform students of job openings and opportunities.
-Paul Mitchell The School Chicago and Paul Mitchell The School Lombard coordinate placement programs with local and national salons by sending out surveys and inviting salon owners and guest artists to teach and speak there.
+Although Paul Mitchell The School Chicago do not guarantee employment upon graduation, Paul Mitchell The School Chicago does maintain a job placement program and will inform students of job openings and opportunities.
+Paul Mitchell The School Chicago coordinates placement programs with local and national salons by sending out surveys and inviting salon owners and guest artists to teach and speak there.